Any kind of roast is easy and delicious but I think a roast duck

 - Place duck on a rack in roasting tray and place more aromatics around.
 Season duck with salt and pepper.

-- Roast for 40 mins per kg until golden brown.
+- Roast for 40 mins per kg at 190 degrees until golden brown.
 Remove from oven and rest for 20 mins.

 - Cut duck into portion using a sharp knife.